JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/08-Embedded-Compilers.md

 -- which enables this...
 runProgram :: (Core ~> Infrastructure) -> Free Core e -> Effect e
--- ... a program written by a domain-expert in a domain-specific -- language who is ignorant of all the technical details that make it work...
+-- ... a program written by a domain-expert in a domain-specific -- language who is ignorant of all the technical and platform-specific -- details that make it work...
 --
 -- ... that has been optimized and works for numerous backends by -- your technical experts.
 --
--- In addition, we can always change the infrastructure code to use a new -- framework, UI, database, etc. without rewriting any of the domain-specific code.
+-- Similar to the ReaderT design pattern, we can always change -- the infrastructure code to use a new framework, UI, database, etc.
+-- without rewriting any of the domain-specific code.
 ```

 ## Related Posts